-John Drane: "The early church observed the Lord's Supper as an exclusive community meal."

-Leon Morris: "Holy Communion was not simply a token meal as with us, but an actual meal.
-Moreover, it seems clear that it was a meal to which each of the participants brought food."

-Reason #4: A fourth reason the Lord's Supper should be a banquet is simply because that is how the New Testament church celebrated it.
+- John Drane: "The early church observed the Lord's Supper as an exclusive community meal." - Leon Morris: "Holy Communion was not simply a token meal as with us, but an actual meal.
+Moreover, it seems clear that it was a meal to which each of the participants brought food." - Concept: The Lord's Supper should be a banquet today because that is how the New Testament church celebrated it.
+Who are we to improve on Jesus' design?

-- Acts 2:42-47 -
+- Acts 2 -